-Hatsuyume [初夢、はつゆめ] is a Japanese word meaning "first dream".初 [hatsu] means “first” and 夢 [yume] means “dream”.
-It is a term used to refer to the first dream someone has after falling asleep, in addition to dreaming, more commonly, the specific dream of the first day of the year in Japan.
-In summary, it is the first dream of the new year, which depending on its content can bring luck for the rest of the year.
+Hatsuyume [初夢、はつゆめ] is a Japanese word that means "first dream." 初 [hatsu] means "first" and 夢 [yume] means "dream."
+It is a term used to refer to the first dream someone has after falling asleep, and more commonly, the specific dream on the first day of the year in Japan.
+In summary, it is the first dream of the new year, which, depending on its content, can bring good luck for the rest of the year.

 Some people believe that this dream could have special meaning or reveal something about the person who had it.
 However, there is no scientific evidence to support this thesis, although it is important to note that recording dreams and telling someone later can serve as therapeutic relief in many cases.